There should always be some flowering and maturing of the fruits of nature in the cooking process.

 (Henry David Thoreau (1817-1862), U.S. philosopher, author, naturalist.
-"The Allegash and East Branch" (1864) in The Maine Woods (1864), in The Writings of Henry David Thoreau, vol. 3, p.
-232, Houghton Mifflin (1906).)
+A Week on the Concord and Merrimack Rivers (1849), in The Writings of Henry David Thoreau, vol. 1, p.
+237, Houghton Mifflin (1906).)

 The way the world is; the diversities in it of flowers, trees, grass, birds, animals and human races it conveys to me the thought that GOD likes diversity; God would not like all humans being of the same religion unless he would have created one flower; one tree, one bird, one animal and one human race

 Be different.
 Be original.
 Nobody will remember a specific flower in a garden filled with thousands of the same yellow flower, BUT they will remember the one that managed to change its color to purple.

 A young bride is like a plucked flower; but a guilty wife is like a flower that had been walked over.